mds10/Cross-Platform-File-Sharing-App/README.md

 * Can Connect with 2 or more receivers and send file each them
 * Each member can send messages in the group
 * Join the group with QR Code
+* Also user can create a server locally and share file through that server with any device
 ---
 ## Cloud Sharing